shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 Redis
 ```

-You would then spend a lot of effort forcing an ordinary collaborative calendar to behave like an intelligence system.
+We would then spend a lot of effort forcing an ordinary collaborative calendar to behave like an intelligence system.

 I don't think that's worth it.

 ---

-# 7. I would not use Cal.com / Cal.diy as the core either
+# 7. I should not use Cal.com / Cal.diy as the core either

 As of April 2026, Cal.com's public self-hosted community code became **Cal.diy**, an MIT-licensed self-hosted scheduling platform.
 Its architecture includes Next.js, React, Prisma, and PostgreSQL. ([Cal][7])